KookaS/KookaS/README.md

 ### Hi there, I'm Olivier 👋

-## I'm a software developer, MSc in Robotics and Space engineering | I have a deep passion for programming!
+## I'm a software developer, MSc in Robotics | I have a deep passion for programming!

-- :man_student: I have a MSc. in Robotic engineer with a minor in Space technologies.
+- :man_student: I have a MSc. in Robotic engineering.
+- 📖 Here is a repo with ML modern implementations including LLM architecture, sharding strategies and kernel optimizations: [ML](https://github.com/KookaS/ml)
 - 🤖 Here is an AWS Terraform microservice for deep-learning inference and general purposes: [Terraform microservice](https://github.com/vistimi/terraform-aws-microservice)
 - ⚡ Fun fact: I have a bartending license, always usefull
 <!---